-There are 3 scanning modes:
+There are 4 scanning modes;

-Open Scan, Group Memory Scan and Group tone Scan (a special case of Group Memory Scan).
+Open Scan, Priority Scan, Memory Group Scan and Group tone Scan (a special case of Memory Group Scan).

-Open scan
+Open Scan

-Press SCAN/RM to start scan.
-The OS-SC sub menu display will appear on the LCD display.
+Press 🗘 and scanning starts.
+The OS-SC sub menu display appears on the LCD.

+To stop Scanning, press \diamondsuit button or PTT press.
 When a signal is found, scanning will stop at that channel to allow the signal to be heard, then resume scanning when the channel is clear again.

-The scan resume time can be set to 5, 10 or 15 seconds of P5 (default).
+The scan resume time can be set as an optional pause of P5 (default).